skynav/ttt/ttt-cap2tt/README.md

 ## Testing

-Junit 4 is used to perform tests on `cap2tt`.
-You should have previously installed the appropriate Junit 4 files in your `ant` runtime in order to use these features.
+Junit 4 is used to perform tests on `cap2tt` from *maven*.
+All tests are performed by using `mvn test`.
+See the `target/surefire-reports` directory for detailed test output.

-A number of test targets are listed above for invocation from `ant`.
-The `clean-test` target is useful in order to perform a clean build then run all tests.

-In addition, the `run-samples` target will use the command line (not Junit) invocation path in order to run `cap2tt` on a number of sample input files.

 ## Notes